-

 The Islamic faith teaches that Allah is the only one who has power over the unseen and that any attempt to use magic to manipulate the unseen is a form of shirk.
 This is because it implies that someone other than Allah has power over the unseen, which is a direct violation of the Islamic faith.

 In addition, the Islamic faith teaches that any attempt to use magic to manipulate the unseen is a form of deception and dishonesty.
 This is because it implies that someone is trying to deceive others by using supernatural powers.
-This is seen as a form of dishonesty and is therefore forbidden in the Islamic faith.
+This is seen as a form of dishonesty and is forbidden in the Islamic faith.

 In conclusion, the Islamic faith views magic tricks as haram because they are seen as a form of shirk, deception, and superstition.
-As such, it is important for Muslims to be aware of this and to avoid participating in any form of magic tricks.
+As such, it is essential for Muslims to be aware of this and to avoid participating in any form of magic tricks.

 Investigating the Historical Context of Magic Tricks and Why They Are Forbidden